monkeyDluffy6017/higress/plugins/wasm-go/extensions/ai-llm-router/README_EN.md

       maxInputBytes: 10240
       promptTemplate: ""
       protocol: "openai"
-      # Optional: customize labels (defaults to the 5 built-in ones)
+      # Optional: labels used for provider scoring and rule engine references
       labels:
         - build_new_project
         - add_new_feature
         - fix_bug
+        - other
+      # Required when labels are provided: subset used strictly for semantic classification.
+      # When labels are not provided, this can be omitted and defaults to the built-in set.
+      # If labels are provided but analysisLabels are missing, the plugin will return an error.
+      analysisLabels:
+        - build_new_project
+        - add_new_feature
-        - use_tool
+        - fix_bug
         - other

     inputExtraction: